kube-burner/kube-burner/docs/reference/configuration.md

 This config defines when the metrics collection should stop.
 The option supports three values:

 - `afterJob` - collect metrics after the job completes
-- `afterJobPause` - collect metrics after the jobPause duration ends
+- `afterJobPause` - collect metrics after the jobPause duration ends (Default)
 - `afterMeasurements` - collect metrics after all measurements are finished